iltommi/qdb-documentation/source/reference/qdb_shell.rst

 The command to be executed is supplied as a parameter to the shell.
 For the list of supported commands, see :ref:`qdbsh-commands-reference`.

-As for interactive, mode, the server and port to which to connect is specified with the :option:`--daemon` parameter.
+As it is in interactive mode, the server and port is specified with the :option:`--daemon` parameter.
 Only one command may be specified per run.

 When successful, the result of the command will be printed on the standard output stream and the shell will exit with the code 0.
 Most commands produce no output when successful (silent success).